 For over 30 years, Coopers Fire’s innovation and commitment to developing industry-leading fire curtains and smoke curtains have led us to become the designers preferred fire and smoke curtain manufacturer and installer.
 Our vision is to save lives through quality and innovative products and to raise awareness of effective fire protection solutions.

-To keep your commercial building safe with the highest quality fire safety equipment, get in touch with Coopers Fire today.
+To keep your commercial building safe with the highest quality fire safety equipment, contact us at 02392454405 or email us.